Field Borders for Agronomic, Economic and Wildlife Benefits

 Enrolling acres is more likely to pay where inefficient crop production exists due to any combination of low yields or high costs relative to prices.
 Farms with high valued output relative to costs on field edges are less likely to benefit.
 Farmers indicate that corn and soybean yields suffer more than wheat yields, perhaps due to the dates of maturity.
 Thus, there is less financial incentive to place borders on the edges of wheat fields.

-Numerous studies conducted in Missouri as well as in other states have documented the wildlife and conservation benefits that result from establishing and managing field borders around crop fields in areas of intensive agricultural production (Figure 11).
+Numerous studies conducted in Missouri as well as in other states have documented the wildlife and conservation benefits that result from establishing and managing field borders around crop fields in areas of intensive agricultural production (Figures 11 and 12).

 Studies in North Carolina and Mississippi demonstrated that field borders provide important winter habitat for migratory grassland sparrows and breeding habitat for numerous grassland and early-successional bird species.
 This research indicates that wider field borders support a greater density of birds, more species and higher nesting density than narrower field borders.
 However, even narrow borders provide greater habitat benefits than fields without any border.